-Increasing resources are now devoted to acupuncture research in the West.
-Of course, since they realised its importance, the Chinese, Japanese, Koreans, Vietnamese and many others have spent huge amounts of time on it too.
+Of course, the Chinese, Japanese, Koreans, Vietnamese and many others spend huge amounts on it too.

 What about Acupuncture and:

 Researchers at Southampton University, England together with researchers at the Memorial Sloan-Kettering Cancer Centre in Boston and from the Universities of Keele and York have collaborated on a survey of 17,922 participants enrolled in 29 high quality, randomized trials.

 These took place over a number of years, that measured how well acupuncture relieved chronic pain associated with these four pain conditions: chronic back and neck pain, osteoarthritis, shoulder pain, and chronic headache.